T-R3x3r/EYPOR-AI/docs/PARAMETER_SYNCHRONIZATION_GUIDE.md

-# 🔄 Parameter Synchronization Guide
+# Parameter Synchronization Guide (2024)

 ## Overview

-This guide explains how the EYPOR-AI system ensures that when parameters are modified in the Excel part of the converted database, the actual model still runs correctly with those changes.
-The system uses **automatic parameter synchronization** to prevent the common issue where Excel parameter changes don't automatically propagate to code.
-EYPOR-AI eliminates this risk by:
+This guide explains how EYProject ensures that when parameters are modified in the scenario database (converted from Excel), all models always run with the latest values.
+The system uses **automatic parameter synchronization** to prevent issues where parameter changes in the database are not reflected in model execution.
+This is achieved by:
-• Converting every workbook into a unified SQLite database.
+- Converting every workbook into a scenario-specific SQLite database
-• Rewriting model Python files to fetch parameters from that database.
+- Rewriting model Python files to fetch parameters from that database
-• Validating each change before execution.
+- Validating each change before execution
+- Tracking all changes and providing detailed reports

-With this mechanism models always see the most current parameters without manual file regeneration.
+With this mechanism, models always see the most current parameters for the active scenario.

+---

-## 🏗️ System Architecture
+## System Architecture

-### 1. **Database Conversion**
+### 1. Database Conversion
 ```
-Excel Files → SQLite Database Tables
+Excel Files → SQLite Database Tables (per scenario)
 ├── HubLocOpti_Inputs.xlsx
 │   ├── Parameters → inputs_params table
 │   ├── Hubs → hubs_data table
 │   └── Destinations → destinations_data table
 └── Other files → Additional tables
 ```

-### 2. **Code Transformation**
+### 2. Code Transformation
 Python model files are automatically updated to use SQL helper functions:

 **Before (File-based):**